w3c/wai-about-wai/_about/groups/ariawg/contribute.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

 There are a number of ways non-participants in the ARIA WG can contribute to the work.
-If you wish to be an active contributer, however, you should [join the Working Group](https://www.w3.org/groups/wg/aria/instructions/).
+If you wish to be an active contributer you should [join the Working Group](https://www.w3.org/groups/wg/aria/instructions/).

 {::nomarkdown}
 {% include box.html type="end" %}